Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 These pages are provided by the Allauth package of the Django framework, but are customised by me to fit in with the rest of the site.
 Read more about Allauth [here](https://django-allauth.readthedocs.io/en/latest/)

-* Sign Up - where users can register for an account on the site.
+* Sign Up - Where users can register for an account on the site.

-* Sign in - Registered users can log accessing their personal info etc by signing in.
+* Sign in - Registered users can log in accessing their personal info etc by signing in.

 * Sign Out - Registered users can log out of the site.